SkyRockMoon/jb-kick-tires/_sources/02_setup.md

 (clone)=
 ### Clone and build the mini book
 In this section we will clone - or download - the source for the mini-book that you are reading so you can modify and then rebuild it later.
 Up to this point we have been working from an arbitrary working folder.
 In VS code use `file > open folder` to navigate to your project folder (C:\projects) you created earlier.
-Then clone the mini-book repository from my GitHub account to your local drive using `git clone TODO TODO TODO`.
+Then clone the mini-book repository from my GitHub account to your local drive using `git clone https://github.com/SkyRockMoon/sample-book.git`.

-Move into the cloned directory with `cd jb_kick_tires` and then view the directory contents with `ls -a`.
+Move into the cloned directory with `cd sample-book` and then view the directory contents with `ls -a`.
 You should see a listing of files and folders that includes:

 - book: this is the source code for the book
 - requirements.txt: this defines all the packages needed to exactly duplicate my python environment
-- .gitignore TODO???? - Does this get cloned: this helps git avoid tracking unnecessary files
+- .gitignore: this helps git avoid tracking unnecessary files

 All of the source code is located in the book directory, but before we build the book we need to install the python environment so you can build the mini-book using jupyter-book.

 (build)=
 ### Build the mini-book

-1. Create a virtual environment with `python3.8 -m venv kick-tires`
+1. Create a virtual environment with `python3.8 -m venv sample-book-venv`
-1. Activate the virtual environment `source kick-tires/bin/activate`
+1. Activate the virtual environment `source sample-book-venv/bin/activate`
     ```{note}
     At this point your command prompt should change to indicate that you are inside the virtual environment.
 The command prompt should change from:
-        $ jb_kick_tires
+        $ sample-book

     To look like this once the virtual environment has been activated:
-        (kick-tires) jb_kick_tires
+        $ (sample-book-venv) sample-book

-    It is no longer necesary to denote a specific version of pythong.
+    It is no longer necesary to denote a specific version of python.
 For example issue the command `python --version` and the version number should be 3.8.7.
 Also pip is actually pip3.
     ```
 1. Ensure pip is up to date `pip install --upgrade pip`